ec3055/CBMF4761/README.md

-# CBMF4761
-CBMF4761 Computational Genomics Final Project
+# CBMF4761 Computational Genomics Final Project

+##Data
+All sequencing data used in this study was obtained from the Gene Expression Omnibus repository under the accession code GSE219281.